chiappo98/fast_detector_Response/README.md

 The usage of HTCondor on *neutrino-01* for the fast response allows to split the events we have to process into subsamples which can run simultaneously, shortening the execution time.

 In order to submit a job on HTCondor we have to prepare two files:
-- `splitted_fast_resp.sh` : contains the command to launch the python script *splitted_fast_resp.py* and the PATH to the needed softwares ---------------->>>>>>>>>is this the right term???????????
+- `splitted_fast_resp.sh` : contains the command to launch the python script *splitted_fast_resp.py* and the PATH to the needed packages.
-- `splitted_fast_resp.sub` : contains the instructions to run the job on HTCondor, such as the name of the executable (*splitted_fast_resp.sh*), the names of log, err, and out files for the job, form which you can retrive informations on the execution of the job and eventually errors, and the number of jobs to be submitted.
+- `splitted_fast_resp.sub` : contains the instructions to run jobs on HTCondor, such as the number of jobs to be submitted, the name of the executable (*splitted_fast_resp.sh*), the names of log, err, and out files for each job, form which you can retrive informations on the execution of the job and on eventual errors.

 The CNAF Tier-1 infrastructure provides a submit node for submission from local UI: *sn-02.cr.cnaf.infn.it*.
 To submit jobs locally, i.e. from CNAF UI, use the following command: